sebftw/Eiko/THEORY.md

 Now, imagine instead that the pond has patches of thick aquatic plants and areas of dense mud.
 As the wave travels through this foliage and mud, it slows down.
 The wavefronts are no longer perfect circles - they bend, refract, and take the fastest available path rather than a straight line.

 Eiko simulates this phenomenon by tracking the wave as it expands through the complex medium.
 It calculates the exact arrival time of that first ripple at every point on the grid, even when the propagation speed varies continuously.
-All Eiko requires is the initial travel time at the source point(s), $u_{\text{init}}(\mathbf{x})$, alongside a speed map for the medium.
+All Eiko requires is the initial travel time at the source point(s), $u_{\text{init}}(\mathbf{x})$, alongside a slowness map for the medium.

 It essentially performs [ray tracing](https://en.wikipedia.org/wiki/Ray_tracing_(graphics)), but the rays are allowed to bend continuously throughout every grid point.

 Eiko can therefore be seen as an inhomogeneous distance transform.
 While functions like MATLAB's `bwdist` or CuPy's `distance_transform_edt` compute geometric distances under the assumption of a constant wave propagation speed, Eiko handles variable propagation speeds.
 This makes Eiko useful for things like
-* **Wavefront prediction:** Modeling evolving fronts like sound, wildfires, or tsunamis, or glacier flows.
+* **Wavefront prediction:** Modeling evolving fronts like sound, wildfires, tsunamis, or glacier flows.
+* **Lens design:** Designing and optimizing optical and acoustic lenses.
+* **Fastest-path planning:** Navigating through complex environments where the "cost" of moving one step isn't binary (obstacle vs. free space), but continuous (e.g., varying terrain roughness, elevation, speed limits, or risk zones).
 * **Aberration correction:** Compensating for tissue sound speeds (e.g., through fat, muscle, or skull) in medical ultrasound imaging.
-* **Lens design:** Designing and optimizing lenses, acoustic or optical.
-* **Fastest-path planning:** Navigating through complex environments where the "cost" of moving one step isn't binary (obstacle vs. free space), but continuous (e.g., varying terrain roughness, elevation, speed limits, or risk zones).
-* **Traveltime tomography:** Reconstructing the Earth's subsurface structure by solving for the slowness field $f(\mathbf{x})$ using the arrival times of seismic waves.
+* **Speed-of-sound estimation:** Reconstructing unknown velocity or slowness fields $f(\mathbf{x})$, such as mapping the Earth's subsurface structure using seismic arrival times.
+* **Cost map learning:** Rather than finding the fastest path through a known environment, the differentiability of Eiko enables the reverse: observing an agent's trajectories to deduce the hidden continuous cost map they were implicitly navigating.

 And much more...